MentorEmbedded/meta-sokol-flex/meta-sokol-flex-support/README.md

-Mentor Embedded Linux Flex OS Support Layer for Yocto/OE
+Sokol Flex OS Support Layer for Yocto/OE
 ================================================

-This layer holds the bits useful for Mentor Embedded Linux Flex OS, but which aren't appropriate for inclusion in the distro layer.
+This layer holds the bits useful for Sokol Flex OS, but which aren't appropriate for inclusion in the distro layer.

 This layer depends on: